PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Sec 2.
 All motions for capital improvements must: a.
 Be in writing (5 copies)

 b.
 Include an estimate of annual operating costs and associated taxes.

 c.
 Be submitted to the President not later than fourteen (14) days prior to the meeting at which they will be presented to the membership.
 All such motions shall be distributed to the membership with the meeting agenda as defined in Article IV, Sec 4.

 Sec 3.
 The Board of Directors may request any additional information they deem necessary during any phase of approval or implementation of any capital improvement project.

 Sec 1.
-To amend these By Laws either the Board must propose changes or a written petition shall be submitted to the President, signed by ten percent (10%) of the Members of the Corporation.
+To amend these Bylaws either the Board must propose changes, or a written petition shall be submitted to the President, signed by ten percent (10%) of the Members of the Association.
 The proposed amendment(s) will be read at the first meeting after receipt, and then shall lay on the table until the second meeting after receipt.
 A written copy of the proposed amendment(s) will be distributed to all members prior to the second meeting after receipt.
-For adopting amendments a quorum is defined in Article V, Sec.
-1. A two thirds (2/3) vote is required for adoption.
+For adopting amendments, a quorum is defined in Article V, Sec 1.
+A two thirds (2/3) vote is required for adoption.